asadomsk/KV62TelegramBot/README.md

 Setting a webhook means you supplying Telegram with a location in the form of a URL, on which your bot listens for updates.

+### So, why Webhooks??
+Imagine you’re the owner of a little library but you’re a busy person.
+So you decide to get yourself an assistant, who will keep you regularly updated with the goings-on in the library.
+Two people sign up for the interview; two very different people.

+1. There’s Mr. Andrew P. Isaac (aka API), a very efficient assistant, who gives you answers – when you ask him.
+So if you call him up and ask him “Hey!
+Has anyone subscribed today?
+Thanks!”, you’ll get the numbers that you’re looking for.
+2. Then there’s Mr. Webster Hooks (aka Webhooks), who does things a bit differently.
+As soon as someone subscribes to the library membership, he automatically sends you a message saying,
+“Hey!
+Sam Harris from Florida has signed up for your Platinum plan.
+Here’s more information about him!
+And oh, you’re welcome!”, without you asking for it.
+### The question: Whom will you hire? :wink:

 Since the telegram bot will send updates for the Bot to the external URL, a nice way to set the webhook is by using ngrok servise downloaded to the local machine.
 After running the ngrok.exe, you will get https saved url as a gateway from the local machine.